hoshikawa2/flexcube-14.5/index.md

     kubectl exec -it $(kubectl get pod -l app=weblogic -o jsonpath="{.items[0].metadata.name}") -- /bin/bash

 Wait until you can enter inside the container of your Weblogic.
-So, then execute:
+Execute this sequence of commands:

     cd /u01/oracle/wlserver/server/bin
     .  ./setWLSEnv.sh